 Chicken – Be sure to pound it to an even thickness so it cooks evenly in the oven.
 A mounded center usually means the ends will be drier by the time the thicker part finishes cooking.
 You can use a meat mallet or a rolling pin and place the chicken breasts between some plastic wrap, parchment paper, or in a Ziploc bag.

-If you don’t own a mallet or don’t like pounding meat, you can also slice the chicken breasts lengthwise to make them skinnier.
-And if you don’t mind frozen chicken, some brands of frozen individually wrapped chicken breasts like Purdue also come pre-pounded and thin.
+If you don’t own a mallet, don’t like pounding meat, or have particularly large chicken breasts, you can also slice the chicken breasts lengthwise into chicken cutlets.

 Searing – This step is optional but we do it to get a golden crust.
 If you want to only bake it, leave out the olive oil from the ingredient list and skip this step.